 The cropping pattern in India is mostly determined by the average rainfall, temperature, climate, technology, and the type of soil used for agriculture.
-The different patterns of cropping are practiced in order to obtain the maximum yield.
+The different patterns of cropping are practised to obtain the maximum yield.

 The major cropping pattern types include the following:

-Growing one agricultural species at a time in agricultural land is the meaning of monocropping.
-Monocropping can reduce the fertility of the soil and destroy the structure of the soil.
+1. Monocropping: Growing one agricultural species at a time in agricultural land is the meaning of monocropping.
+Monocropping can reduce the fertility of the soil and destroy its structure of the soil.
 Chemical fertilizers are required to upgrade production.
 This practice allows the spread of pests and diseases.
 Monocropping and monoculture convey the same meaning.

 The crop yield increases.